Consensys/doc.gnark/docs/Concepts/schemes_curves.md

 ### BLS24-315 and BW6-633 curves

 In Groth16, elliptic curve operations take place in three different groups: $G_1$, $G_2$ and $G_T$, whereas in PlonK (with KZG) operations take place only in $G_1$ and $G_T$.
 While BN254, BLS12-381 and BLS12-377 are optimized for all the three groups, BLS24-315 is better optimized for $G_1$ only while still competitively optimized for $G_T$.
 Moreover, it comes in a 2-chain setting with BW6-633 to enable PlonK one-layer proof composition efficiently.

 In summary, (BLS24-315, BW6-633) is a pair of elliptic curves that:

-- Are secure, for proof soundness
+- Are secure, for proof soundness.
-- Are pairing-friendly, for proof verification
+- Are pairing-friendly, for proof verification.
-- Are optimized for KZG-based SNARKs (i.e. PlonK)
+- Are optimized for KZG-based SNARKs (for example, PlonK).
 - Have a highly 2-adic subgroup order, for efficient proof generation.
-- BW6-633 has a subgroup order equal to BLS24-315's field characteristic, for efficient proof composition.
+- For efficient proof composition, BW6-633 has a subgroup order equal to BLS24-315's field characteristic.